SouthGreenPlatform/trainings/_pages/annotation/MAKER/StructuralAnnotation_mtp.md

 This will start Maker on 8 cores, if everything is configured correctly.
 This will take a little while and process a lot of output to the screen.
 Luckily, much of the heavy work - such as repeat masking - are already done, so the total running time is quite manageable, even on a small number of cores.

-## While Maker is running (1):
+## While Maker is running (1 - On your VM):

-/home/data/opt-byod/GAAS/annotation/BILS/Handler/Benchmark/gff_ben
+If you want to train you eyes to recognize the different gff versions (gff annotation):

+{% highlight bash %}
+cd ~/annotation/structural_annotation_maker
+cp -r /home/data/opt-byod/GAAS/annotation/BILS/Handler/Benchmark/gff_file_type_benchmark/ .
+{% endhighlight %}

+***Question:** What differences could you see ?
+Which column change the most between the different version ?

-## Inspect the output
+## Inspect the output (On the IFB cloud appliance)

 <a target="_blank" href="{{ site.url }}/annotation/MAKER/inspect_the_output">Here you can find details about the MAKER output.</a><br/>